 - An event honoring the life and career of Luke Cole, HLS Class of 1989, and co-founder of the Center on Race, Poverty, and the Environment

-- Listening Sessions with special guest EPA Officials on how to move forward on Environmental Justice
+- Breakout Sessions with the EPA and other federal agencies on how to move forward on Environmental Justice

 Please feel free to print out copies of this registration form to share with others in your community!